The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 7. The Gulch

 The odd name of this upscale Nashville neighborhood comes from an actual dip in the topography where Music City’s railroad yard once stood.
 But today, there’s nothing odd about the area, a vibrant, trendy neighborhood bustling with shopping and dining — and, it must be noted, traffic.
-Tourists love the Gulch, not least for Biscuit Love, once a food truck and now a coveted restaurant where you’ll unfailingly find a line of hopeful breakfasters waiting as long as it takes for a table.
+Tourists love the Gulch, one of the nicest neighborhoods in Nashville, not least for Biscuit Love, once a food truck and now a coveted restaurant where you’ll unfailingly find a line of hopeful breakfasters waiting as long as it takes for a table.

 Besides all the Music City attractions within a short Uber ride, the Gulch is also home to a bustling retail mix of chic boutiques and well-known chains.
 For the musician in your household, Carter Vintage Guitars is a must-visit-often.
 And for essentials of the everyday variety, residents of the neighborhood turn to the beloved Turnip Truck, Nashville-owned and health-focused, with a robust selection of organic and locally sourced goods and groceries.